grafana/mimir/operations/mimir-mixin/docs/playbooks.md

   ```
   kubectl logs -n <namespace> deployment/continuous-test
   ```
+- Check if query result comparison is failing
+  - Is query failing both when results cache is enabled and when it's disabled?
 - This alert should always be actionable.
 There are two possible outcomes:
   1. The alert fired because of a bug in Mimir: fix it.
   1. The alert fired because of a bug or edge case in the continuous test tool, causing a false positive: fix it.